Questions Asked in CBEST

 The official sample questions for the Writing section can be found here: http://www.cbest.nesinc.com/PDFs/CA_OPT_Writing.pdf.

 This section aims to test school-level Mathematics knowledge of the examinees.
-The content areas that are specifically tested by the CBEST questions of this section are:
+The content areas that are specifically tested in this section are:

 - Problem Solving and Computation